-With graduates successfully placed in professional orchestras, bands, studio jobs, university teaching positions and public schools, and working independently as composers and touring artists all over the country, the program has a proven record of preparing percussionists for professional success.
+The Percussion Area has established a reputation for innovation and excellence through an extensive percussive arts experience.
+With graduates successfully placed in professional orchestras, studio jobs, military bands, university teaching positions and public schools, and working independently as composers, audio engineers and touring artists, the program has a proven record of preparing percussionists for professional success.